Branden Jacobs-Jenkins: Early life

 Jacobs-Jenkins was born in Washington, DC, and raised in the Takoma neighborhood.
 His father, Benjamin Jenkins, is a retired prison dentist.
 He and his adopted siblings were raised by a single mother, Patricia Jacobs, who is a Harvard Law School alumna and business owner.

 As a child, he attended the Roots Activity Learning Center and fell in love with reading black authors, including playwright August Wilson.
-He spent his summers in Arkansas, where his maternal grandmother and schoolteacher, Helen Jacobs, who stimulated his creativity.
+He spent his summers in Arkansas, where his maternal grandmother and schoolteacher, Helen Jacobs, stimulated his creativity.
 At age 13, he made it to the finals of the Scripps National Spelling Bee, stumbling on the word "pinyin".

 He was accepted to St. John's College High School in DC, and graduated in 2002.

 For college, he went to Princeton, where he earned his bachelor's degree in anthropology in 2006.
 For graduate school, he attended New York University Tisch School of the Arts, and earned a master's degree in performance studies in 2007.

 He has taught playwriting at Hunter College, New York University, Princeton, and Yale University.
 He graduated from the Lila Acheson Wallace Playwrights Program at The Juilliard School.

 Jacobs-Jenkins worked at the New Yorker where he edited and wrote reviews.